volkavich/keplr-react-graz/README.md

+# Integrating Keplr to the frontend with Graz.
+This project is bootstraped with `npx create-react-app`
-# This project is to test the integration of Keplr Wallet to the frontend using Graz (developed by StrangeLove)
+## This project is to test the integration of Keplr Wallet to the frontend using Graz (developed by StrangeLove)

+***

 ## Installation
 ` npm install graz `